 Custom Quilts Studio — 2002 to present

 Professional quiltmaking studio in a community cultural center - 2002 to 2012 in the Gaithersburg Arts Barn, Gaithersburg, MD; 2012 to 2015 in the Sandy Spring Museum, Sandy Spring, MD.
 Public participation quilts designed and created during facility festivals including the Oktoberfest and Strawberry Festival.
 Annual contribution of fundraising auction quilts for the Children’s Inn at NIH.
 Offering commission projects for private clients and public spaces.
-Emphasis on listening carefully to meet the client’s needs and come in on time and within budget.
+Emphasis on listening carefully to meet the client’s needs and coming in on time and within budget.

 Personal art quilts exhibited throughout DC area including Georgetown University Hospital, George Washington University School of Nursing, The Gandhi Center, Glenview Mansion, Gaithersburg Arts Barn, Sandy Spring Museum, Oakland Mills Interfaith Center, Tai Sophia Institute, The Gray Gallery in Winchester, VA, Crossings - A Center for Healing Traditions in Silver Spring, MD.